AntonioFasano/SienaR/README.md

     testmacs.postGrades("Path to Testmacs output directory", "grade file name")

 The first argument is the  path to the Testmacs output directory and the second is the grade file.
+`testmacs.postGrades()`, you need a file named `official-name.txt`, in the same directoy where the grade files to upload, whose content consist of the official ESSE3 course name.

 There is a bulk verision of `add.credits()`, that is: